Sunday 9th June 2019 2.00 to 6.00 pm – Be There!

 The church has quite exceptional Norman arches in the chancel and sanctuary, and boasts a wonderful Norman tympanum above the south door.
 The chancel arches, and those leading to the altar, are among the best in Gloucestershire, if not in Britain.

-It has been said by those who know that it was well worth taking a detour to explore the church and its striking collection of Norman arches and decorative features including grotesque monsters, birds, and a very Roman-looking centaur, ready to shoot an arrow from his bow.
+It has been said by those who know that it is well worth taking a detour to explore the church and its striking collection of Norman arches and decorative features including grotesque monsters, birds, and a very Roman-looking centaur, ready to shoot an arrow from his bow.

 In preparation for Open Gardens Day, villagers prepare a range of garden displays from the very simplest, to those that would challenge most!